 Try my keto roasted turkey for a keto style thanksgiving turkey, or try it anytime of year!

 Keto Roasted Turkey

 Turkey is my favorite holiday meal.
 In fact, I usually buy an extra turkey or two each year at Thanksgiving when they are on sale and make them over the next few months.
+I have one for my Keto thanksgiving turkey and a couple more later!
 What can I say?
 I love turkey.
 I used to brine my turkeys with sugar, salt and spices.
 But since I’ve gone Keto, I needed a recipe without a sugary brine, that is why I developed Keto Roasted Turkey.
 It’s just as good if not better than my usual brined turkey and is a completely Keto friendly recipe.